By-Laws (15 March 2019)

 - The EAGE respects its members and expects its members and guests attending EAGE events to respect each other.
-This includes, but is not limited to, not making political or political sensitive statements that are in opposition to the mission of the association.
+This includes, but is not limited to, not making political or politically sensitive statements that are in opposition to the mission of the association.

 - EAGE members do not misrepresent the technical and scientific contributions of others nor be a party to plagiarism or infringement of intellectual property.

 - Any member can report a perceived violation of article XI by filing a formal complaint in writing to one of the following officers.
 Complaints about any EAGE publication, educational activity or event should be directed to the Publication Officer, the Education Officer or the TPO respectively.
 Complaints about the functions of these officers as well as other complaints should be addressed to the Secretary-Treasurer.
 Complaints about the function of the Secretary-Treasurer should be addressed to the President.
 The receiving officer becomes the investigating officer.

 - The investigating officer investigates the complaint and will hear the complainant, the defending party and other relevant parties as appropriate.
 The investigating officer may ask the board to form an investigating committee consisting of board members and/or well regarded members to conduct the investigation.
 The investigating officer informs the Secretary-Treasurer of the receipt of the complaint and the progress of the investigation.

 - If a complaint is upheld the investigating officer will report it to the board and may propose disciplinary action towards the offending party.
 The disciplinary action will be endorsed by the Board.
 The outcome of the investigation will be communicated to the reporting member, and the defending party.
 The outcome of the investigation is also communicated to the Executive Director of the Head Office to ensure implementation of the disciplinary action.